 It’s said that experience is a hard teacher, but we want novice truck drivers (and new drivers of any other sized vehicles!) to gain experience without having an accident.
 For an inexperienced trucker, simply by taking the wheel of a big rig, there is a chance of him being involved in a crash—a greater likelihood than exists with seasoned truck drivers.
 Sadly, if the inexperienced driver does cause a truck accident, he could seriously injure an innocent driver and other motorists who are sharing the road with him.

 There are many serious injuries that drivers of cars and their passengers may suffer when they’re involved in an Atlanta truck wreck.
 Some of these injuries include:

 - Traumatic brain injury

 - Wrongful death

-Get help after an Atlanta trucking accident, get justice. and seek compensation from the insurance company, the truck company, and the trucker with the assistance of the Law Offices of Shane Smith at 770-HURT-999.
+Get help after an Atlanta trucking accident, get justice. and seek compensation from the insurance company, the truck company, and the trucker with the assistance of Shane Smith Law at 770-HURT-999.
 To find out more about your rights, talk with a skilled Atlanta injury lawyer in a free consultation today.